Skip to content

 SOOKIE: Because they joined the union last.

-— Hawai’i “is the only state outside North America, the only island state, and the only state in the tropics.
-Hawaii is also one of a few U.S. states to have once been an independent nation.
-Hawaii encompasses nearly the entire Hawaiian archipelago, composed of 137 volcanic islands…which are physiographically and ethnologically part of the Polynesian subregion of Oceania” (Wikipedia).
-On August 21, 1959, it became the 50th state to be incorporated into the union.
+• Hawai’i is the only US state “not on the North American mainland, the only state that is an archipelago, and the only state in the tropics. … Hawaii consists of 137 volcanic islands [and] is physiographically and ethnologically part of the Polynesian subregion of Oceania” (Wikipedia).
+On 21 August 1959, it became the 50th state incorporated into the union.

 LORELAI: All right, let’s say it is his turn.
 You can spend a lot of time sitting around waiting for him to realize it’s his turn, or you can just run with the wolves and make it your turn again.

-— Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype is a 1992 self-help book by Jungian psychologist Clarissa Pinkola Estés.
-According to the author’s own webpage, the book uses “rich intercultural myths, fairy tales, and stories…to help women reconnect with the fierce, healthy, visionary attributes of [their] instinctual nature.”
+• Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype is a 1992 self-help book by Jungian psychologist Clarissa Pinkola Estés.
+According to the author’s own webpage, the book uses “rich intercultural myths, fairy tales, and stories…in order to help women reconnect with the fierce, healthy, visionary attributes of [their] instinctual nature.”

-Rory sits on a bench reading The Unabridged Journals of Sylvia Plath.
+The Unabridged Journals of Sylvia Plath.
+See image credits [2].

 DEAN: Is there anything in there about me?

-— The journals of US poet and author Sylvia Plath (1932-1963) “were originally published in 1982 in a heavily abridged version authorized by Plath’s husband, Ted Hughes” (Penguin Random House).
-This edition, edited by Karen V. Kukil and first published in 2000, comprises her complete journals.
+• The journals of US author and poet Sylvia Plath (1932-1963) “were originally published in 1982 in a heavily abridged version authorized by Plath’s husband, Ted Hughes” (Penguin Random House).
+The edition Rory reads, edited by Karen V. Kukil and first published in 2000, comprises Plath’s complete journals.

-— Plath’s struggles with clinical depression are well documented, and she was treated with electroconvulsive therapy (ECT) several times.
-Lithium is a mood stabilizer often used to treat bipolar disorder, but I can find no indication that it was ever prescribed to Plath.
+• Plath’s struggles with clinical depression are well documented, and she was treated with electroconvulsive therapy (ECT) several times.
+Lithium is a mood stabilizer often prescribed to treat bipolar disorder and major depressive disorder, but Plath did not use it.

-— The United States Postal Service (USPS) “is an independent agency of the executive branch of the United States federal government responsible for providing postal service in the United States… It is one of the few government agencies explicitly authorized by the United States Constitution” (Wikipedia).
+• The United States Postal Service (USPS) “is an independent agency of the executive branch of the United States federal government responsible for providing postal service in the United States… It is one of the few government agencies explicitly authorized by the Constitution” (Wikipedia).
 The logo shows the stylized face and beak of a bald eagle, the national bird of the United States.

 LORELAI: Rory?